-Under leadership of the RHSCN’s primary care physician members, we’ve begun to explore development of recommendations supporting the right lung test for the right reason - specifically in the instance where primary care is overseeing their own patients.
+Under leadership of the Respiratory Section of the Medicine SCN’s primary care physician members, we are supporting recommendations for the right lung test for the right reason - specifically in the instance where primary care is overseeing their own patients.

 Recent surveys have indicated that primary care physicians wish to gain more confidence in referring patients for the most valuable and appropriate testing, to enhance earlier more accurate diagnosis.
 In a list of over 20 patient presentations for which primary care has typically referred for lung testing, the 5 most common are:

 The goal of this team is to focus its first phase of work on practical recommendations to guide testing for diagnosis (and follow-up where applicable) for these 5 most common presentations.
 This team will continuously involve and engage both independent and public testing facilities.